Buying real estate in Thailand?

 Can I rent out the property and keep residency in Thailand?

-Thailand does not distinguish between short-term and long-term rentals for LTR investment purposes, though you should be aware that short-term rentals (like Airbnb) may require hotel licensing under Thai law and could violate your condominium's juristic rules.
+Thailand does not formally distinguish between short-term and long-term rentals for LTR investment compliance purposes, but be aware that operating short-term rentals (like Airbnb-style stays) may require a hotel license under the Hotel Act, and many condominium buildings prohibit short-term rentals in their regulations.

 Can residency be revoked after approval in Thailand right now?